-Today we know more than Jevon about the demographics of the markets and the products that drive demand, so we need to bring the terminology up to date.
+Today we know more about demographics than Jevon and the markets and the products that drive demand, so we need to bring the terminology up to date.
 First, efficiency is a proxy for price.
-Second, ultimate energy demand is driven by mass distribution of energy using consumer products.
+Then, money is a proxy for energy.

 In the 1860s, the products being sold to consumers were primarily artifacts, which did not require additional energy to use – pots and pans, buggy whips, furniture and such.
-The Franklin Stove and its brothers was probably the major energy-using appliance in most households.
+The Franklin Stove and its kin were probably the major energy-using appliance in most households.
 With the advent of electricity and automobiles, energy using consumer products became commonplace.

-These charts show the population of the U.S. (Green) plotted against wealth (approximate – the top 5% is truncated so the chart will fit on a page at the scale shown).
+These charts show the population of the U.S (Green) plotted against wealth (approximate – the top 5% is truncated so the chart will fit on a page at the scale shown).
 The red line shows a hypothetical declining product price curve.
 It can be viewed as the maximum price at any point along the line were a person at that wealth level would buy the product.
 The blue line represents gross market penetration – how many people out of the entire population own the product.
 At first, wealthy people (and early adopters) buy without concern for price, but there are relatively few of them, so market share grows slowly.
 As price decreases, it reaches the steeply rising part of the adoption curve.
 Sales grow rapidly.
 At the tail of the curve, the very poor eventually come on board as the price drops to a manageable level.
 This curve is a variation of the well known early-adopter, middle-adopter, late-adopter bell curve taught to marketing students.

-In the middle part of the curve, adoption rate increases faster than price decreases.
+In the middle part of the curve, adoption rate increases faster than price decreases (or in his case, efficiency increases).
 In the early days of the steam revolution, this is no doubt what Jevon observed that caused his concern.
 It is not actually a paradox, it is the natural functioning of a healthy economy driven by energy-using products.
 Jevon’s solution, like alarmists today, was to promote rationing, or to artificially inflate the price of energy and try and slow the overall energy growth.
 The second chart demonstrates that resulting higher prices are devastating to the poorest end of the wealth curve, effectively depriving them of access to products and services enjoyed by the wealthier segments and which the marketplace is ready and willing to provide – especially information products that are essential for effective functioning and wealth creation in modern society.

-In his far-reaching book, The Physics of Life, Professor Adrian Bejan shows how the Constructal Law of physics affects and in a sense “directs” every aspect of the universe, from the formation of stars to the evolution of artificial intelligence.
-The Constructal Law was formulated in 1996 by Professor Bejan, an eminent expert in thermodynamics at Duke University, whose work is among the most highly referenced by other scientists.
-To simplify slightly, it states that any energetic flow, whether water in a river, blood in your veins or information on the internet, must, if it is to evolve (live), morph its channel to increase access to its own flows.
-Unless they are constrained, energetic flows only (and always) increase.
-This is the principle that drives the evolution of all life forms, animals and trees, you and me.
-In our personal lives we value success, wealth and access to more powerful machines precisely because these things amplify the amount of energy that we can command, thereby enabling us to create yet more wealth and access more energy.
-How this works for all life forms is the subject of my theory of Constructal Evolution.
+In his far-reaching book, The Physics of Life, Professor Adrian Bejan shows how the Constructal Law of physics affects and in a sense “directs” every aspect of the energetic evolution of the universe, from the formation of stars to the evolution of artificial intelligence.
+The Constructal Law was formulated in 1996 by Professor Bejan, an eminent expert in thermodynamics at Duke University, whose papers on thermodynamics are among the most highly referenced by other scientists.
+To simplify slightly, it states that any energetic flow must, if it is to evolve (live), morph its channel to increase access to its own flows.
+Unless they are constrained, energetic flows only (and always) increase the size of their channel.
+However, the process is far from random.
+It is driven by the basic physics of flows and channels.
+It explains the shape of river deltas, the architecture of trees, blood flows in your veins, the size and speed of animals and much more – including the flows of information on the internet and the flows of wealth (a proxy for energy) in human societal life forms.

 In short, all life forms use small amounts of energy to harness larger amounts – energy amplification.
-A tree uses the energy it harvests and stores to grow and thus have access to yet more sun and CO2 which in turn provides energy for reproduction.
+A tree uses the energy it harvests and stores to grow and thus have access to yet more sun and CO2 which in turn provides energy for growth and reproduction.
 When you get into a car and press the accelerator, that tiny amount of energy (and your intelligent control), amplifies your biological energy to propel you across the landscape hundreds of times further and faster than you could accomplish on foot.

 A new paper by Adrian Bejan and Marcelo Errera, Wealth Inequality: The Physics Basis, highlights the relationship between energy use and wealth among all the countries of the world.
 The growth in wealth of every country follows a straight line with their increasing use of energy, measured both against total GDP and GDP per capita.
 Their paper proves that the wealth inequalities we observe in every country are inherent, created by the physics of energy flows and the complexity of the society.